Kevin Boehm

 Kevin Boehm is an American restaurateur who is the co-founder and co-owner of Boka Restaurant Group and the Independent Restaurant Coalition.
-With his business partner, Rob Katz, he operates 26 restaurants in Chicago, Los Angeles, and New York City.
+With his business partner, Rob Katz, he operates 35 restaurants in Chicago, Los Angeles, New York and several other cities.
 Kevin, along with his business partner, won the James Beard Award for Outstanding Restaurateur in America in 2018.

 Early life and education

 Boehm was raised in Springfield, Illinois.
 He attended the University of Illinois.
+He received an honorary doctorate to National Louis University in 2025.

 Career

 In 1993 Boehm opened his first restaurant on money he had saved as a server and bartender.
 He opened restaurants in Seaside, Florida, Springfield, Illinois, and Nashville Tennessee before founding Boka Restaurant Group with Rob Katz in 2002.

 Boehm has been featured as a judge on two episodes of Top Chef and one episode of Top Chef Canada.
 He also played himself in Episode 10 of Season 3 of “The Bear.”